felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 (End flashback)

+---

 So there you have it.
-Now you know why I believe a folded book is beautiful.
-It means someone probably gave the book the time and energy it deserved.
+Now you know why I believe a folded, potentially damaged book is beautiful.
+It means someone gave the book the time and energy it deserved.
 And, indirectly, if this "damaged" book is freely available on a bookshelf near you, it means that person understood the book enough to part with it, and thought it was worth sharing with others.

-Is it really a coincidence that a curved book spine looks like a smile?
-:smiley:
+**It's ok to damage your books.
+That's the point of owning them.** You are meant to be free to bend them, write in them, fold them, in any way that allows you to *learn faster*.
+Rip pages off if you must.
+Your copy is *yours*.
+Please don't think of books as decorations; think of them as food that nourishes your soul!
+If you damaged a book to the point that you believe it to be unusable by anyone else, it is ok to put it in a recycling bin.
+Few people realize how invaluable our ability to learn truly is -- it is well worth a few hundred pages if it can change your life and the lives of others around you.
+In summary, my final advice on the matter is to stop respecting books, and to start respecting how your brain learns.  :smiley:

 So, **here is my challenge to you**: find a book you feel OK experimenting on (including this text if you are reading it in book